Hakuverse/ICT304/assignment/docs/CLASS_IMBALANCE_NOTE.md

 the raw dataset has it available.

 - **Early-Warning Mode** (primary): `attendance_pct`, `study_hours`, `failures` — everything
-  SARAH can know on day one of term, before any assessment exists.
+  SARAH can know before any assessment exists.
+(The dataset provides absence counts and a study-time category, not week-by-week records, so this does not establish accuracy at a specific point in the term, such as "day one.")
 - **Confirmatory Mode** (secondary): Early-Warning features **+** `previous_score` (the average of the first two assessment periods), once at least one grade exists.